 CAN YOU RECOMMEND OR COMMENT ON THE WORK OF OTHER SURGEONS?

-No, but we’ll be very happy to suggest some resources and local referrals that may assist you where and when we can.
+No, but we’ll be happy to suggest some local resources to assist you if, where and when we can.
 We always try to help folks in the endometriosis community - even if that means connecting them with others.
 You can also check our resource list here for some suggestions to other caregivers associated with pelvic pain and infertility.
 Inclusion therein ≠ endorsement or affiliation; provided for informative purposes only.

 BECOMING A CEC PATIENT/RECORDS REVIEWS/APPOINTMENTS: